Crypto1-dev/sec/README.md

 ## 💡 What is SEC?

-SEC (Simple Executable Code) is a custom language that uses block-style logic and library calls.
+SEC (Secure Efficient Code) is a custom language that uses block-style logic and library calls.
 This version includes two main libraries:

 - `main::` – handles display, math, input, etc.
 - `shadow::` – supports JavaScript and delay-style commands